lsj2015-hub/sanity-amazona/README.md

 1. Introduction
    1. What you will learn
-   2. Waht you will build
+   2. What you will build
    3. What Package you will use
 2. Install Tools
    1. VS Code